- Concrete Pool Deck Info

 Brick and Tile

 Also known as "bluestone," flagstone offers a sleek and traditional look.
 However, very sunny sites will often heat flagstone to uncomfortable levels, particularly for young children.
+Learn how stamped concrete can recreate the look of flagstone.

 Pool decks constructed with granite offer the rustic look of stone and great durability.